 The Club at ATL has other typical airport lounge amenities:

-- My biggest draw to this lounge is the shower facility, which can be extremely helpful to freshen up right before your 14-hour long trans-Pacific flight!
-To use it, you will have to sign up at the front desk.
-They will call you once the shower is ready.
+- This lounge has a shower facility, which is extremely helpful to freshen up right before your 14-hour long trans-Pacific flight!
+To use it, sign up at the front desk.
+They’ll let you know when it’s your turn.

 - Free Wi-Fi.
 Who doesn’t want free Wi-Fi while waiting for a flight?